 It’s important to remember that employees won’t want to share company content alone; the aim is for them to demonstrate expertise and develop a personal brand, which involves sharing a range of content – especially for social sellers.
 This is why it’s worth curating relevant third party feeds in addition to company content.

 Ultimately, the content you promote through employee advocacy will be balanced according to your company’s objectives.
 Moreover, these objectives may well change as your employee advocacy program matures and evolves.
 For example, you might begin by focusing on marketing content, and incorporate employer branding at a later stage.
-Alternatively, you might launch an employee advocacy initiative that is specifically for social selling, with pieces that are produced with this in mind.
+Alternatively, you might launch an employee advocacy initiative that is specifically for social selling, with pieces that you produce with this in mind.
 But regardless of your goals, the production and optimization of content for employee advocacy should be a fun process.
 One that enables you to improve both brand communication and employee engagement along the way.

 Sociabble is the leading provider of social selling software.
 Our unique platform organizes brand, third-party, and user-generated content onto themed channels.
 From these channels, users can share on social media and track subsequent traffic and lead generation.